 Everest: Years of Turmoil, Records and Summit Celebrations

 Those who follow Everest closely never know what to expect each season.
 Some years, there is bad weather, then there are natural disasters like earthquakes and avalanches, other years the drama is manmade with men behaving like boys.
 Of course, there are years that everything seems to go right resulting in record summits.
-Let’s take a quick trip down memory lane and review the past few years:
+Let’s take a quick trip down memory lane and review the past decade:

 2011: Alan Finally Summits and a Normal Year

-I approached this climb quite differently from previous attempts including preparation, training, guide service and more.
+I approached this climb quite differently from previous attempts including preparation, training, guide service, and more.
 The season was fairly normal with good weather and manageable crowds and no natural disasters.

 2012: Himex Cancels Expedition, Narrow Window Increases Crowding